In-state vs Out-of State tuition. Can you get in-state tution if you work in US for more than year ?

 In-State tuition for F1 students ?

-YES, you can get In state tution if you are on F1 visa too.
-If you get 0.5 FTE ( i.e., 50% of full time employment, which is 20 hrs a week) Teaching assistant (TA) , Research assistant(RA) or Graduate Assistant (GA).
-The pay varies by state for these positions, but it is very clear that if you have a TA, RA or GA, you get in state tuition.
+YES, you may get In state tuition if you are on F1 visa too.
+It depends on the school and their rules.
+In some schools, if you get 0.5 FTE ( i.e., 50% of full time employment, which is 20 hrs a week) Teaching assistant (TA) , Research assistant(RA) or Graduate Assistant (GA), you may be eligible for in-state tuition fee.
+The pay varies by state for these positions, but typically, if you have a 0.5 FTE TA, RA or GA, you may be eligible to get in state tuition.
 Another way is if you get scholarships or any grants.
 So, talk to your professor about funding you for TA, RA or GA and get in-state.
 Some states, have FULL Tuition waiver if you are GA, TA or RA.
 It depends on school and state.
 So, it all varies, but worst case is you at least get in state tuition.
+Some schools may not have the provision of in-state tuition for positions like GA, TA or RA as they pay higher hourly rate to students…so, it totally depends on the school and their rules in their campus, you are better of checking with the financial aid or your academic dean of students.

 Any questions…drop a comment…